 In Chapter 13, you must pay the amount creditors would have received had you filed for Chapter 7.
 So even though the process for paying creditors in Chapters 7 and 13 differs, you'll want to understand what happens to assets you can't protect with an exemption in Chapter 7.

 Chapter 7 bankruptcy is a "liquidation" chapter.
-If you can't exempt something in this chapter, the bankruptcy trustee will sell it, return the exemption amount to you, and pay creditors with the amount remaining after deducting the trustee's fee and sales costs.
+If you can't exempt something in this chapter, the bankruptcy trustee will sell it, return the exemption amount to you, and pay creditors the remaining amount after deducting the trustee's fee and sales costs.

 Chapter 13 bankruptcy is a "repayment" chapter.
 The Chapter 13 trustee won't sell property, even if you ask.
 Instead, you must pay an amount equal to the nonexempt portion your creditors would have received in Chapter 7.
-This is a threshold amount, and you might have to pay more if your income is high or you have significant debts that must be paid in full.
+You might have to pay more than this threshold amount if your income is high or you have significant debts that must be paid in full.

 We explain more about Chapter 13 payments in the "Calculating Your Chapter 13 Payment" section below.